‘Hollywood is about to take a beating’

 After the usual romantic meandering – including a nightclub scene where the cast have clearly not been told how long the song they are frugging away to lasts – the horror begins, as global warming or something causes the sky to rain blood and dead prehistoric birds to rise from the La Brea Tar Pits – yes, the eagles and vultures are once again attacking, but this time they are giant prehistoric eagles and vultures!

 Nguyen is wonderfully eccentric, but he’s not clueless, and there are moments in Birdemic 2 where his tongue is clearly in cheek, knowingly referencing the badness of the original film.
 That’s no surprise – what’s amazing is how few they are.
 It’s possible that this time round, he could’ve had better special effects (and in a sense, he has – though they are still mind-bendingly dreadful) and an early bit of terrible sound seems like a deliberate reference to the first film’s notorious audio.

-Yet, let’s be honest – his cast are not going to have suddenly become great thespians and he’s not going to have suddenly become a great director – and so all the elements that made the first film so stunning are here.
+Yet, let’s be honest – his cast is not going to have suddenly become great thespians and he’s not going to have suddenly become a great director – and so all the elements that made the first film so stunning are here.
 The stilted, ridiculous dialogue; the halting performances; the bizarre editing; the incomprehensible mix of action and people standing around.